 - Final Project: 40%

 - Work is due as per the syllabus.
-Homework is expected to be delivered to the required specifications in the dropbox before class begins.
+Homework is expected to be delivered to the required specifications in the dropbox and added to this youTube playlist before class begins.
 Late assignments not ready for in-class critique lose all credit, yet must still be completed to pass the section.
 Work must be submitted for review in the faculty folder on the eve or immediately before class begins.